Dangers to your child on the farm

 Never allow a child onto a farmyard unless they are closely supervised by an adult.
 It's not possible to safely look after a child and work on the farm at the same time.

-Any visitors or contractors on the farm should also be made aware that there are children present.
+Any visitors or contractors on the farm should also be made aware that there are children nearby.

 Create a safe place on the farm for children

 If you live on a farm you must:

 - have a fenced off safe play area in view of the home